MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/public-preview-doc-updates.md

 For a list of what's available in the Teams public preview, visit [Microsoft Teams Public Preview tech notes](https://techcommunity.microsoft.com/t5/microsoft-teams-public-preview/bd-p/MicrosoftTeamsPublicPreview).

 > [!IMPORTANT]
 > This policy has no effect on users who are part of [Microsoft 365 targeted release](/microsoft-365/admin/manage/release-options-in-office-365).
-Learn more about [Teams suport for Targeted Release](/https://techcommunity.microsoft.com/t5/microsoft-teams-blog/introducing-microsoft-teams-support-for-microsoft-365-targeted/ba-p/3804259)
+Learn more about [Teams support for Targeted Release](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/introducing-microsoft-teams-support-for-microsoft-365-targeted/ba-p/3804259).

 ## Set the Update policy